zakrot/wp-slimstat/readme.txt

 == Installation ==

 0. **If you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available**
-1. Go to Plugins > Add New
+1. In your WP admin, go to Plugins > Add New
 2. Search for WP SlimStat
 3. Click on Install Now under WP SlimStat
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
-5. To customize all the plugin's options, go to Settings > Slimstat
+5. To customize all the plugin's options, go to Slimstat > Settings
 6. If your wp-admin folder is not publicly accessible, please make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

 == Frequently Asked Questions ==